Prioritize Books

 Advanced prioritization

 Advanced prioritization allows you to decide when and how to apply book prioritization.
-This enables you to limit the prioritization to a particular type of book, a range of biblical text, or by the book itself.
+You can limit the prioritization to a particular type of book, a range of biblical text, or by the book itself.

-Applying advanced prioritization means you are restricting how often Logos prioritizes a book.
+Applying advanced prioritization means restricting how often Logos prioritizes a book.
 For this reason, you want to place these books higher on your list.
-This means that Logos will check to see if the rules apply to open this book before it moves on to other priorities which will have broader parameters.
+This means that Logos will check to see if the rules apply to open this book before it moves on to other priorities, which will have broader parameters.

 To apply advanced prioritization: